bjarneh/ps1vc/README.md

     sys     0m0.000s

-    time is_repo        # the one found in this script (git)
+    time in_repository  # the one found in this script (git)
     real    0m0.001s
     user    0m0.000s